EhsanYousefi/Prong/README.md

 ## Instance Methods
 ### run_hooks
 `#run_hooks` run callbacks with halting feature, it means if one of the callbacks returned `false`, callback chain will be halted.

-`#run_hooks` takes four arguments which three of them are optional. first argument is name of the hook you want to run and it's required, The second argument is type of sub-hook `[:before, :around, :after, :all]`. default value is `:all`, The third argument determines return value, if you set it to `true` returned value will be Array of callbacks returned values, if you set it to `false` return value will be the response evaluated from forth argument which is a block.
+`#run_hooks` takes four arguments which three of them are optional.

+First argument is name of the hook you want to run and it's required,

+The second argument is type of the hook,It's accept these arguments `:before, :around, :after, :all`.
+Default value is `:all`.

+The third argument determines return value, if you set it to `true` return value will be array of values which returned from callbacks + value which returned from the forth argument. if you set it to `false` return value will be the value which evaluated from the forth argument.

+The Forth argument is a block, which will be executed in middle of `around` sub-hook.
+You can consider it as a return value of `#run_hooks`.
+As i said forth argument is optional, if you don't pass a block to `#run_hooks` return value will be `true` if callback chain doesn't halted.

 ```ruby
 class Account